 What is the best state to set up an LLC?

 While the costs and regulations can differ from state to state, it’s generally best to form an LLC in the state in which it will conduct business.

 Learn More Here: Best State to Form an LLC

 Does an LLC need a registered agent?

-Yes, you need a registered agent to form and maintain an LLC.
+Yes, you need a registered agent to form and maintain an LLC in every state except for New York.
 You can either appoint someone from inside the company or pay for a registered agent service.